Get a free, no obligation personal loan quote with rates as low as 6.99%

 Conflicting Reports

 Does your income fluctuate widely from year to year?
 Do you constantly switch jobs while juggling freelance work on the side and use tax credits and deductions inconsistently?
-If so, your chances of getting audited are higher.
+If so, your chances of getting audited may be higher.
 Given your erratic income stream, the CRA may wish to review your records to ensure your reporting is accurate.

 High-Value Wire Transfers